 - Students receiving veteran's educational benefits and wishing to

-take courses on a Credit/No Credit basis MUST stop by the MaV USO (located in 117 EAB) to meet with a VA representative to
+take courses on a Credit/No Credit basis MUST stop by the Office of Military and Veteran Services (located in 117 EAB) to meet with a VA representative to

 determine their eligibility.
 Eligibility is determined on a case-by-case